Term Topics

 • Being friendly if someone hurts themselves – what to do

-We have secured a visit from the local police officer who will talk to the children about how they help people.
+We secured a visit from the local police officer who will talk to the children about how they help people.
 We will talk through the concept of ‘stranger danger’ and who is safe to approach if they are lost.
 We will also encourage all the children to know their address and house numbers.

 There will be plenty of role play, with children leaning how to recognise and dial ‘999’ as well as try to express their own ‘emergency’ over the phone.
 Additional fire drills will be enacted (as we do these as part of health and safety anyway) and we will be sending children home with the task of doing their own fire drill at home – we hope you will support us in this exercise.